Eden (Australian TV series): Production

-Eden was created by writer-director Vanessa Gazy in collaboration with Every Cloud Productions' Fiona Eagger and Deb Cox and Balloon Entertainment’s Bryan Elsley.
+Eden was created by writer-director Vanessa Gazy in collaboration with Every Cloud Productions' Fiona Eagger and Deb Cox and Balloon Entertainment's Bryan Elsley.
 It is produced by Fiona McConaghy and directors include John Curran and Mirrah Foulkes and Peter Andrikidis.

-The series has an all female writing team consisting of Jessica Brittain, Anya Beyersdorf, Penelope Chai, Clare Sladden, Vanessa Gazy.
+The series had an all-female writing team, consisting of Jessica Brittain, Anya Beyersdorf, Penelope Chai, Clare Sladden, and Vanessa Gazy.

 Filming

 The series is filmed in Byron Bay and the Northern Rivers region of New South Wales.